 Under the UDRP process, claimants pay to convene case review panels comprised of intellectual property and legal experts.
 The more panelists requested, the more money it costs.

-In most cases, both parties agree to the UDRP decision, but a defendant can move forward with a federal lawsuit if that panel sides with the claimant.
+In most cases, both parties agree to UDRP’s decisions, but a defendant can move forward with a federal lawsuit if the panel sides with the claimant.

 Domain Registrar Lost UDRP Complaint, But Won In Federal Court

 Austin Pain Associates – a pain management medical practice in Texas — filed a UDRP claim over AustinPain.com – a URL owned by Hughes Domains.
 In a surprise decision, the UDRP panel sided with the medical practice and ordered Hughes to hand over the URL.

 Legal watchers widely condemned the UDRP decision in favor of Austin Pain Associates.
 So, Hughes filed a federal domain dispute lawsuit.

 In the end, the federal court sided with Hughes, and Austin Pain handed over $25,000.

 But AustinPain.com now forwards to the APA’s website, which could mean that Hughes and the medical group made an additional deal adjunct to the lawsuit settlement.